openstack-archive/syntribos/doc/source/configuration.rst

     [user]
     #
-    # User credentials and endpoint URI to get an AUTH_TOKEN
+    # User credentials and endpoint URL to get an AUTH_TOKEN
     # This section is only needed if you are using the identity extension.
     #
     endpoint=